I have developed these principles as part of my brokerage activities in order to maximise results and minimise risks.

 Protect the client:

-Protect confidential information.
+Protect the confidential information.

 Perform actions which increase the likelihood of the deal to get closed:

-Should a broker provide exclusivity on his/her client to the counterpart broker?
-No, as:
+Should a broker provide exclusivity on his/her client to the counterparty broker?
+No, as it opposes the fiduciary duty.

-Protect the middle-men (e.g., brokers, etc.):
+Protect the middle-men (e.g., brokers...):

 Minimise the reputational risk: